thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 ### Commands

-Commands can be send to force REBIRTH or to send DDEATH.
+Commands can be used to force REBIRTH or to send DDEATH to a device.
 Sending DDEATH is a good way to indicate that a connected device is offline.
+If a DDEANTH is send, a new birth message will be send on the next metric payload to the device or when a rebirth command is send.

 Rebirth Example:
 ```javascript